 Need a fun STEM activity to do at home or in an after school club?

-These 20 simple, fun STEM activities can be done today!
+These 14 simple STEM activities can be done in 1 hour or less!
 They only require simple ingredients and items that you can find at your grocery store (or already have at home!)

 All you need is some glue, borax, and water.
 Plus, add some food coloring for fun and creative designs.
 If you don’t already have borax, you can find it at any supermarket.
 Its a common cleaning agent.

 What lesson can you teach by making slime? you may be asking.
 Well, its an example of a polymer, a large molecule made up of a chain of repeating units (monomers.)
 Discuss the properties of polymers for a little science lesson mixed into the fun.

 Find the full slime recipe here.

 You can easily do this science experiment in 20 minutes.
 And, you probably already have everything you need to do it right now.